 - Trapped moisture may be clogging the hearing aid and distorting the sound.
 Try using a hearing aid dehumidifier overnight.

 - Clean the tubing, tip, and your ear canal.
 Replace the tubing and tip if they appear worn.
+See information on cleaning and replacing parts.

 - Make sure the hearing aid is charged.
 If you're unsure, turn the hearing aid off and charge until the blue light turns green.
 Then turn the hearing aid back on.